vaughnfajardo/Grab-PSE-Web-Scraper/README.md

 # GrabPSE

+October 2022 Update: The program has to be updated to reflect changes in the website.

 GrabPSE runs a Python Script that scrapes data off Investagrams.com and saves essential price-based data of Philippine Stock Exchange (PSE) listed companies locally in a comma separated value (CSV) file for personal consumption ONLY.

 # Getting Started